If you paid to register a Power of Attorney in England or Wales between 1 April 2013 and 31 March 2017, you're owed a refund of up to £54.

 The Government says the refund figures above include 0.5% annual interest, which is HM Revenue & Customs' standard rate when repaying overpaid tax.

 Some people on certain means-tested benefits will not have paid to register a Power of Attorney and so will not be eligible for the refund.

 How to claim a refund

 You can make a claim if you were the donor (the person who made the Power of Attorney) or the attorney (the person appointed by the donor) but the refund will be paid to the donor.
-You can claim a refund even if the Power of Attorney has been used, and there's currently no deadline by which you must apply.
+You can claim a refund even if the Power of Attorney has been used.
+The deadline for applying is 31 January 2021.

 To apply, you can claim a refund online or phone the Office of the Public Guardian's helpline on 0300 456 0300 and select option six.
 You don't need the Power of Attorney document itself, but you will need: